How to Create a Website for Beginners: A Step-by-Step 2025 Guide

 You can also click the “Skip this step” button if you are familiar with the website building process, and you can install WordPress software yourself inside your Bluehost account.

-• Step 1.
-You will start the process by answering 3 questions: What kind of site?
+• You will start the process by answering 3 questions: What kind of site?
 What type is it?
 And who is it for?
 In my example, I selected: Business, Personal, Myself.
 You can select the same choices or pick what fits your individual case.

 bluehost create a website step1

-• Step 2.
-With this step, you can pick what else would you like to add to your site.
+• With this step, you can pick what else would you like to add to your site.
 Bluehost gives you a few options to choose from.
 There are five choices: Blog, Store, About Me, Resume, and Custom logo.
 In my example, I will select Blog, About Me, and Custom logo.

 bluehost create a website step2

-• Step 3.
-In this step, you’ll need to answer a few questions such as the name of your website, tagline, and how comfortable you are with creating websites.
+• In this step, you’ll need to answer a few questions such as the name of your website, tagline, and how comfortable you are with creating websites.
 Note that you can always change this later.

 bluehost create a website step3

-• Step 4.
-Picking a theme: These are pre-designed templates that you will use to build your website.
+• Picking a theme: These are pre-designed templates that you will use to build your website.
 You can check out the available options and see if you like any of them (if you don’t see a theme you like, skip this step).
 You can always change it and use a different one later.
 More information on this further on.

 bluehost create a website step4